tock/tock/doc/reference/trd-appid.md

 compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function).

-In cases when a process does not have any application credentials, the verifier policy MAY assign it a global or local application identifier.
+In cases when a process binary does not have any application credentials, the verifier policy MAY assign it a global or local application identifier.
 If the verifier policy does not assign a process binary an application identifier then the kernel MUST NOT load